ajabreu100/student-project/README.md

 ### Results

 My findings are summarized as follows:
-1. Using the data and visuals provided, the overall math grades were not the best of their academic performance.
-The 25% and 75% quartiles of the grade of our boxplot results hovered around a little over 50%.
+1. Using the data and visuals provided, the overall math grades did not represent their academic performance well.
+The 25th and 75th quartiles of the math grades in our boxplot results hovered around a little over 50%.
 2. Analyzing father and mother occupations for students, I've concluded that mothers' and fathers' occupations fall into the "other" category.
-3. While overlooking student absence data, the overwhelming majority of students have 0 absences, and the amount proceeding decreases at a significant rate.
+3. While overlooking student absence data, the overwhelming majority of students have 0 absences, and the number of students having absences preceding 0 decreases significantly.

 ### References